Cyient Limited (NSE: CYIENT) Q3 2026 Earnings Call dated Jan. 22, 2026

 Sandeep Shah

 Okay.
 Okay, thanks.
-Can you quantify the impact of furlough in the third quarter, Sandeep?
+Can you quantify the impact of furlough in the third quarter?

 Prabhakar Atla

-Since we haven’t experienced that, we’re not quantifying it anymore.
-All we are trying to say to Sukumal’s point is the underlying business momentum is so strong that we’re not seeing these impacts anymore and we think this momentum will continue into Q4 and going forward also is all I would say for the aerospace business.
-And there’s also broad based growth across various subsegments of aerospace, not just in one sub vertical or the other.
+Sandeep, since we haven’t experienced that, we’re not quantifying it anymore.
+All we are trying to say to Sukamal’s point is, the underlying business momentum is so strong that we’re not seeing these impacts anymore.
+And we think this momentum will continue into Q4 and going forward also.
+This is all I would say for the aerospace business.
+And there’s also broad-based growth across various subsegments of aerospace, not just in one subvertical or the other.

 Sandeep Shah